blake-sprad/Predicting-Wimbledon2025-Winner/readme.md

 ![Naive Bayes](naive_bayes_roc_curve.png)

-This model is based on Bayes Theorem.
-It assumes feature independence and uses probability distribution to predict wins and losses.
+This model is based on Bayes' Theorem.
+It assumes feature independence and uses a probability distribution to predict wins and losses.
 The accuracy for this model was 77%.